Content Siloing for E-commerce: Product + Content Integration Strategy

 Strategic Internal Linking Patterns

 Not all internal links are created equal.
-Here's how to link strategically for conversions:
+Here's how to link strategically for both authority and conversions:

 The 4 Types of E-commerce Internal Links